Sassafrass6/MPI4Py_ScatterGatherV/README.md

   - Python
   - mpi4py
   - numpy
-* Scatter distributes an array of arbitrary among all processors over the first dimension.
+* Scatter distributes an array of arbitrary size among all processors, across the first dimension.
 The maximum difference in size from one segment to the next is +/- 1.
 * Gather collects all arrays of arbitrary size into an array of size, N*array_size, where N is the number of processors.

 *